Asheshshrestha/Flask-attendance/README.md

 3. Set up the database:

     ```
-    python manage.py migrate
+    flask --app flaskr init-db
     ```

 4. Run the development server:

     ```
-    python manage.py runserver
+    flask --app flaskr run --debug
     ```

-5. Access the system at `http://localhost:8000` in your web browser.
+5. Access the system at `http://127.0.0.1:5000/` in your web browser.

 ## Usage